cjfuller/imageanalysistools/LICENSES/README_LICENSES.txt

 The sources for jruby are available from us at https://github.com/cjfuller/jruby (commit: ff1ebbe9317706fd44e5be7631011bde8f54a935).
 These can be obtained directly from the developers at http://jruby.org.

-The sources for commons-math 3.0 are available from us at https://github.com/downloads/cjfuller/imageanalysistools/commons-math3-3.0-src.tar.gz.
-These can be obtained directly from the developers at http://commons.apache.org/math/.
+The sources for commons-math 3.1.1 are available at http://www.us.apache.org/dist//commons/math/source/commons-math3-3.1.1-src.tar.gz

 The sources for loci_tools.jar and ome_tools.jar are available from us at https://github.com/cjfuller/bioformats (commit: 03770c08035ec190110736e02bcda6d4e51c347e).
 These can be obtained directly from the developers at https://github.com/openmicroscopy/bioformats.